23 million fewer Americans insured under House GOP bill to repeal Obamacare, says CBO

 The impact on premiums would depend greatly on where one lives.

-In the states that don't request waivers, average premiums would be about 4% lower than under Obamacare.
+In the states that don't request waivers, average premiums would be about 4% lower than under Obamacare, mostly because younger and healthier consumers would be the ones purchasing policies.
+That's because the GOP legislation would allow insurers to charge people in their 50's and early 60's higher premiums compared to younger enrollees.
+This provision has raised the ire of the influential AARP and sparked concerns among many lawmakers.

-In areas that opt to make modest changes, premiums would be reduced by 20%, on average, but mainly because insurers would cover fewer benefits.
+In areas that opt to make moderate changes to Obamacare's regulations, premiums would be reduced by 20%, on average, but mainly because insurers would cover fewer benefits.
+Rates, however, would vary widely depending on what benefits states require insurers to cover.
+Again, younger enrollees would see much larger premiums reductions.

-And in the places that opt to jettison the Obamacare protections, premiums would vary widely based on a consumer's health status and the benefits provided in the policy.
+And in the places that opt to jettison the law's protections, premiums would vary widely based on a consumer's health status and the benefits provided in the policy.
+Less healthy people would face "extremely high premiums," even with the funding lawmakers would give to states to help reduce their rates.
+The CBO did not calculate an average change in premiums.

+Just how much consumers pay for premiums also depends greatly on their income.
+Both Obamacare and the GOP bill provide refundable tax credits to help people cover the cost of coverage, but Obamacare's credits are much more generous for lower-income consumers.

+The CBO found that those with incomes of $26,500 would pay less for policies at all ages under Obamacare in 2026 than under the GOP bill in states that do not waive Obamacare's regulations or make moderate changes.
+There's one exception: A 21-year-old would pay $1,250 on average in states that make moderate changes, compared to $1,700 under Obamacare.
+That policyholder would pay $1,750 in states that did not waive the regulations.

 Related: High-risk pools won't match Obamacare's protections for pre-existing conditions